 On July 31, 2015, a wholly owned indirect subsidiary of the Company acquired 100% of the capital stock of Industrial Process Insulators ("IPI") for \$21,750, subject to a customary working capital adjustment.
 The results of IPI's operations have been included in the consolidated financial statements since that date.
 IPI is an insulation contractor serving the refining, petrochemical, power and energy, marine and pulp and paper industries in the United States, with a significant presence in the Texas and Louisiana Gulf Coast region.
 Prior to the acquisition, IPI was formerly a customer and subcontractor to the Company for the past 17 years.
 The acquisition is expected to enhance our turn-key product offerings and strengthen our presence and relationships in the Gulf Coast region as IPI serves many of the same end-markets as those served by our core thermal solutions business.
 We recognized \$10,204 in goodwill associated with the IPI acquisition.
-For the period from August 1, 2015 to March 31, 2016, IPI contributed \$8,863 of revenue and a generated a pre-tax loss of \$353.
+For fiscal 2017 and fiscal 2016, IPI contributed \$12,896 and \$8,863 of revenue, respectively, and generated a pre-tax income (loss) of \$779 and \$(353), respectively.